The Great Old Ones (Call of Cthulhu): Description

-None of the adventures has story hooks for any of the other adventures, so the referee can choose to present the adventures as six stand-alone sessions, or find a way to link them together.
-The book also contains 25 pages of handouts to give to players as well as character sheets for Call of Cthulhu in Japanese, French, German, and Spanish.
+None of the adventures is linked to the other adventures, so the referee can choose to present the adventures as six stand-alone sessions, or find a way to link them together.
+The book contains 25 pages of handouts to give to players as well as character sheets for Call of Cthulhu in Japanese, French, German, and Spanish.

 Publication history

-Originally published as a 176-page perfect-bound book in 1989, it was re-published in PDF format in 2004.
+The horror role-playing game Call of Cthulhu was published by Chaosium in 1981, and many adventures followed, including The Great Old Ones, a 176-page perfect-bound book created by Marcus L. Rowland, Kevin A. Ross, Harry Cleaver, Doug Lyons, and L.N.
+Isinwyll, with art by Tom Sullivan.

 Reception

 In the September–October 1989 edition of Games International (Issue #9), Paul Mason warned readers that none of the scenarios were thematically linked, and were designed "for players who don't mind having their actions relatively circumscribed."
 He was disappointed in the artwork, calling it "distinctly below par."
 Mason was not impressed with any of the scenarios except "Bad Moon Rising", accusing the book of oversaturating the horror of Lovecraft.
 He concluded by giving the book an average rating of 3 out of 5, saying, "There is plenty of inventiveness here, but little originality [...]
 As it is, it'll satisfy diehards who are used to the standard Cthulhu plots, but only "Bad Moon Rising" will hold any appeal for more casual gamers."

+In Issue 44 of Abyss, Dave Nalle called this a "beautifully produced, soft-bound book with an awesome color cover and excellent interior illustrations by Tom Sullivan."
+Nalle noted that the six adventures were "considerably more detailed and extensive than in previous Call of Cthulhu anthologies, though at times it seems like the authors are trying to fill space by going into detail which could easily be filled in by a gamemaster or imaginative players."
+Nalle gave his reactions to each adventure: